Visyond/website-hugo/site/content/use-cases/_index.md

         useCaseImage: /img/icons/use-cases/use_case_8.svg
         isVisible: true
         useCaseDescription: >-
-          Demonstrate the value of your offering to the clients, and provide your leads with personalized and interactive forecasts.
+          Demonstrate the value to your leads, and provide your clients with personalized and interactive forecasts.
         useCaseURL: /solutions/pricing-and-negotiation-support-calculators/